The Effect of Dynamic Neuromuscular Stability (DNS) Exercises on Knee Functional Tests in Female Athletes

 Authors

-1 Sports Injuries and Corrective Exercises, Faculty of Physical Education and Sports Sciences, Gilan University, Rasht, Iran
+1 Physical Education and Sports Sciences (Sports Injuries and Corrective Exercises), Faculty of Physical Education and Sports Sciences, Gilan University, Rasht, Iran

 2 Department of Physiotherapy, Faculty of Medicine, Gilan University of Medical Sciences, Rasht, Iran